Neonatology on the Web

 “The Port Royal convent, close to the Luxembourg Garden in Paris in 1625, was transformed into a prison during the French Revolution (also called Prison de La Bourbe and Port-Libre).
 In 1814, the prison was converted into a maternity, and was fully completed in 1818.

+Soon six incubators were in use at the Maternitê, but the service was overwhelmed by the number of infants submitted for care.
 A special pavilion for the care of newborn infants was established at the Maternité in 1893.
 It was opened and managed by “Madame Henry,” Dr. Tarnier’s Midwife-in-Chief, and had 12 incubators.
-Madame Henry resigned when Dr. Tarnier was succeeded by Dr. Pierre Budin in 1895.
+The story of its establishment was told in a first person account by Madame Henry in a peer-reviewed journal.
+For more information about the founding of the “Pavilion des Enfantes Débiles” see separate entry about Madame Henry.
+Madame Henry resigned when Dr. Tarnier was succeeded by Dr. Pierre Budin in 1895, and the Pavilion was later expanded under the leadership of Dr. Budin.

 Incubators at the Maternité, Port Royal, Paris.
 Source: Illustrated London News, 1884.